ErpNetDocs/tech/whats-new/v26-2/web-client/index.md

   - **Discard changes**, or
   - **Cancel** (stay on the form)

-⚙️ The above choice is delivered together with a new config key, under number 71 [/WebClient/AlwaysSaveOnClose](https://docs.erp.net/tech/reference/config-options-reference.html#71-webclientalwayssaveonclose): "Always save automatically when closing"
+⚙️ The above choice is delivered together with a new config key, under #71 [/WebClient/AlwaysSaveOnClose](https://docs.erp.net/tech/reference/config-options-reference.html#71-webclientalwayssaveonclose): "Always save automatically when closing"
 <br>Once selected -Toggle switch ON/OFF- the system remembers your choice for future closes.
 If you want to change this later, the setting is available in Settings tab (Customize panel menu).

 ✨ When you press button **Discard**